CRESYM/colib0.github.io/pages/models/lines/piLine.md

 ## Model use, assumptions and validity

-The model described is intended to be used in transmission lines for middle range, considering a distance of between 100 and 250 kilometers.
+The model described is intended to be used in transmission lines for any range, making appropriate assumptions depending on their length.
 For lower distances, more simplifications can be made without loosing precision.
-For longer distances, the equivalent circuit proposed can be used, but its parameters will need to be obtained considering the distribution of impedance across the whole line, instead of the simplifications proposed.
+For longer distances, the equivalent circuit proposed can be used, but its parameters will need to be obtained considering the distribution of impedance across the whole line, instead of the grouped admittance proposed for middle range lines.

+The derivation of the equations has been done starting from the distributed parameter model as in references [[1]](#1), [[2]](#2), [[3]](#3) and [[4]](#4).
+It then is transformed into a $$\pi$$-equivalent circuit for the general case of transmission lines.

 The assumptions made are the following:

 * The line is represented phase by phase with a series impedance and two parallel capacitors, distributing the total capacitance of the line in two equal blocks situated at each end of the line.
 The resulting circuit is named after the $$\pi$$-shape it has.

+* In the case of three-phase transmission lines, the currents are assumed to be balanced (no neutral cable), and there exists transposition of phases in order to mitigate the inductive unbalanced due to unsymmetrical disposition.
+This allows the description of the line as a set of three single-phase lines.

+* The conductance effects are neglected in front of the inductive and capacitive effects of the line.

+* Skin effect and corona effect are not considered in the model.

 * The model does not consider the dependency on the temperature for its impedance values.

+* The frequency of the system is considered constant.

+To determine the equivalent parameters of the line, the user may provide their values calculated according to the characteristics of the line.
+Depending on the distance of the line, some simplifications can be made.
+There is no consensus on the distance ranges in which each model should be used, the values provided are the ones stated in reference [1].

+* Depending on the number of phases, conductors per phase and geometry of the lines, the values for capacitance and inductance can be calculated differently.
+The three-phase calculations for asymmetrical disposition are developed in the model description as it is a more general case.

+* For long range transmission lines (over 200 kilometers of length), the equivalent parameters calculated from the exact solutions should be used.

+* For medium range transmission lines (between 80 and 200 kilometers of length), the direct calculation of the $$\pi$$-equivalent values using the total series and shunt impedance and admittance can be used.

+* For short range transmission lines (below 80 kilometers of length), the shunt admittance can be neglected, and the model assumes that all the current travels from the source to the receiver, only having heat losses.

+Its validity is for steady-state analysis of transmission lines in any configuration, given the appropriate values for the line parameters.
+It does not consider the transient behavior of the lines.
+For such analysis, the Constant Parameters Line Model and the Frequency Dependent Line Model should be used.

 ## Model description